dawsonjon/baremetal/README.md

 ![build status](https://travis-ci.org/dawsonjon/baremetal.svg?branch=master)

-# Baremetal - A simple python utility to describe and simulate hardware in Python
+# Baremetal - A simple Python utility to build and simulate hardware

 As its name suggests, the baremetal library is intended for circuit design at a low level of abstraction - think gates and flip-flops.
 The library was